SteinHQ/Docs/docs/introduction.md

 title: Introduction & Core Concepts
 ---

 Stein is a suite of programs to help you turn any Google Sheet to a database.
-The core Stein API provides a RESTful access to your sheets.
-The suite further includes helpers to make your work even easier.
+The core Stein API provides RESTful access to your sheets.
+The rest of the suite includes helpers to make your work (even!) easier.

 This allows you to create quick, no-setup databases instead of complex traditional setups.
 Note that Stein is not ideal as the primary database for huge, intensive applications.